 Does it seem like you always get a cough, runny nose and itchy eyes at certain times of year?
 In the past, you may have chalked it up to the cold or the flu.
 But if you’re here, it’s likely you’re starting to suspect that allergies may be to blame for the symptoms you’re experiencing.
 So how do you know if you have seasonal allergies?

 Keep reading to find out more about seasonal allergy symptoms, causes, peak times and when you should get care.

 What are seasonal allergies?

-Seasonal allergies, also called hay fever or allergic rhinitis, are incredibly common condition, affecting millions of Americans.
+Seasonal allergies, also called hay fever or allergic rhinitis, are an incredibly common condition affecting millions of Americans.
 They result from an allergic reaction to the growth cycle for plants and mold.
 As they grow, plants and mold release pollen and spores into the air.
 When you breathe in pollen and spores, it can cause inflammation, irritation and other symptoms.

 For some, symptoms may be just a case of the sneezes a couple times a year.
 But for others, seasonal allergies can cause congestion, a runny, itchy nose, watery eyes, headaches and more for weeks or months at a time.